 A literary criticism of the book "La guerra de find el mundo" by Mario Vargas Llosa is presented.
 This historical novel questions the representational and ideological force of the novel in association with the historical record.
 According to the author, at least three of the main characters of the book practice sexual abstinence for years which results in an unbalanced sense of judgment.

-Browitt, J 2014, 'La teoria decolonial: buscando la identidad en el mercado academico (The Decolonial Theory: Searching for the Identity in the Academic Market)', Cuadernos de literatura, vol. 18, no. 36, pp. 25-46.View/Download from: UTS OPUS or Publisher's site
+Browitt, J 2014, 'La teoria decolonial: buscando la identidad en el mercado academico (The Decolonial Theory: Searching for the Identity in the Academic Market)', Cuadernos de literatura, vol. 18, no. 36, pp. 25-46.View/Download from: Publisher's site

 Resumen Los proponentes del discurso decolonial latinoamericano entran en contradicción performativa cuando utilizan las herramientas de la teoría crítica europea para deconstruir el discurso de la modernidad eurocéntrica al mismo tiempo que ponen en cuarentena sus propias construcciones discursivas e ideológicas para protegerlas de la revisión por la misma teoría crítica europea.
 Ciegos a las aporías de la teoría decolonial, piensan que pueden tomar una posición epistemológica moralmente superior y trascendente a través de su contacto con los mundos indígenas y afrodescendiente.
 Este proceso de apropiación ideológica simplemente invierte los opuestos binarios simplistas que los teóricos decoloniales dicen que quieren evitar.
 Abstract The proponents of Latin American decolonial discourse enter into performative contradiction when they utilize the tools of European critical theory to deconstruct the discourse of Eurocentric modernity, while trying to quarantine their own discursive and ideological constructions from review by that selfsame European critical theory.
 Blind to decolonial theorys aporias, they think they can take a morally superior and transcendental epistemological position through their contact with indigenous and Afrodescendent worlds.
 This process of ideological appropriation merely inverts the simplistic binary opposites that the decolonial theorists claim they wish to avoid.